 Do you play the piano?
 How about your kids?
 Is there a piece of music that you always wished you could play on the piano?

-Note: We received The ONE piano keyboard to review.
+Note: We received The ONE smart keyboard to review.
 I received no other compensation, and all opinions are my own (and those of my family members).

 Share comments and feedback below, on my Facebook page, or by tagging me on Instagram.
 Sign up for my newsletter to receive book recommendations, crafts, activities, and parenting tips in your inbox every week.